 Definitely talk with your head coach about this stuff.
 They should be able to help guide you.

 And one last thing.
 A coaching staff is like a set of parents.
 It should always present a unified front to the team.
-That means you do not contradict the head coach or another assistant in front of the team, and you never do anything which might damage another coach’s standing with the team – or anyone else, for that matter.
+That means you do not contradict the head coach or another assistant in front of the team or when speaking with any of the players.
+And you never do anything which might damage another coach’s standing with the team – or anyone else, for that matter.